UAE Tour

-The UAE Tour (جولة الإمارات) are road cycling stage races in the United Arab Emirates.
+The UAE Tour (جولة الإمارات) are road cycling stage races in the United Arab Emirates, created as a result of the merging of the Abu Dhabi Tour and the Dubai Tour.
 A men's event was first held in 2019 as part of the UCI World Tour.
-It was created as a result of the merging of the Abu Dhabi Tour and the Dubai Tour.
 A women's event was first held in 2023 as part of the UCI Women's World Tour.
+Both races have been won three times – the men's race by Slovenian rider Tadej Pogačar, and the women's race by Italian rider Elisa Longo Borghini.
 The race is owned by the Abu Dhabi Sports Council and organised by RCS Sport, the organisers of the Giro d'Italia and Giro d'Italia Women.

 History

 The Dubai Tour was first held in 2014, with the Abu Dhabi Tour first held in 2015.
 The Abu Dhabi Tour joined the UCI World Tour calendar in 2017.
 In September 2018, the organisers of both races announced their intent to merge, resulting in the UAE Tour, a longer race that would use stages from both events.

 The first edition of the race took place between 24 February and 2 March 2019 as part of the 2019 UCI World Tour.
 The 2020 UAE Tour was affected by the COVID-19 pandemic, with the last two stages cancelled and teams quarantined before being able to leave the country.